Research

 Working Papers

-Given the rising levels of public debt globally, a key question is whether governments will have enough fiscal space to navigate the next crisis.
-This paper documents the use of non-marketable financial resources by governments in order to affect the valuation of government bonds and, thus, satisfy public financing needs.
-The paper analyses domestic arrears, i.e. overdue payments by the government to its domestic beneficiaries, as source of non-marketable financing.
-An unexplored historical dataset from the UK during 1700-1900 compensates for the lack of reliable modern data on arrears.
+This paper documents the use of domestic arrears, i.e. overdue payments by the government to its domestic beneficiaries, as a form of alternative financing used to improve the valuation of government bonds and, thus, satisfy public financing needs.
+For my analysis, I use a historical dataset from the UK (1700-1900), where Army and Navy Bills served as payment to merchants when cash payments were delayed.
 I find that arrears, whose face value averages 4.3 percent of GDP, have a risk-adjusted present value of 12.9 percent of GDP on average.
-This means that arrears increase fiscal space, allowing the issuance of more marketable debt or alternatively reducing its yield.
+By creating arrears, the government increases fiscal space, allowing the issuance of more bonds, compared to a no-arrears counterfactual.
 The intuition is that arrears accumulate during bad times and redirect cash flows from suppliers to bondholders: thus, they provide risk-averse bondholders with an insurance-like cash flow that justifies higher bond valuations.
-The omission of arrears in the valuation of public marketable debt leads to an underestimation of its fundamental value either through mismeasurement of government expenditures (which might be inflated as compensation for suppliers), or due to the disregard of revenues extracted from suppliers via financial repression.
+The omission of arrears in the valuation of public marketable debt leads to an underestimation of its fundamental value either through mismeasurement of government expenditures, or due to the disregard of revenues extracted from suppliers via financial repression.
 The paper contributes to the resolution of recently raised public debt valuation puzzles and provides a new rationale for the emergence of arrears.
-Finally, a new dataset of outstanding arrears for EU member countries is presented, revealing size and cyclicality akin to that of historical UK data.
+Finally, an estimated dataset of payment arrears for EU member countries is presented, revealing size and cyclicality akin to the historical UK data.

 Watch here a layman explanation of this research project.

-The Granular Origins of the Global Financial Cycle (with Torsten Ehlers (IMF), Mathias Hoffmann (UZH), Boris Hofmann (BIS) and Christian Schmieder (BIS)) [available upon request]
+Portfolio Rebalancing Across Assets and Currencies: Evidence from the Global Investment Fund Universe (with Torsten Ehlers (BIS), Mathias Hoffmann (UZH), Boris Hofmann (BIS) and Christian Schmieder (BIS)) [available upon request]